TebanVe/partitionTest/README.md

 The submission script provides the following options:
 - `--input`: Path to input YAML file (default: parameters/input.yaml)
 - `--output`: Directory for output files (default: results)
-- `--refinement`: Number of refinement levels (default: 1)
+- `--refinement-levels`: Number of refinement levels (overrides YAML, optional)
-- `--vertices`: Vertices increment per refinement (default: 1000)
 - `--solution-dir`: Directory for solution files (default: /proj/snic2020-15-36/private/LINKED_LST_MANIFOLD/PART_SOLUTION)
 - `--time`: Time limit for the job (default: 12:00:00)
-- `--analytic`: Use analytic gradients (flag)
+- `--analytic`: Use analytic gradients (flag, optional)

+**Note:** All mesh and optimization parameters (including mesh increments) are set in the YAML file.
+You do not pass mesh increments as command-line arguments.

 The script will:
 1. Submit your main job
-2. Create a dependent job to calculate execution time
-3. Show you the job names and output file locations
+2. Show you the job names and output file locations

 Monitor your jobs using:
 ```bash